ChamGeeks/GetAroundChamonix/README.md

 ### Data

 We've gone for storing the data using [Web Database](http://dev.w3.org/html5/webdatabase/) and [html5sql.js](http://html5sql.com/).
 We know that it is a deprecated standard, but the PhoneGap v3.5.0 page [shows compatibility](http://docs.phonegap.com/en/3.5.0/cordova_storage_storage.md.html#Storage), which is fine with us for the time being.
 We wanted to use something that we were familiar enough with, i.e. SQL, to make progress quickly.
+We've structured the data in [the Google GTFS transit format](https://developers.google.com/transit/gtfs/reference) so that we had an existing and tested structure for storing all of the bus lines, times, stops, etc.

 ### Server interaction

 The app retrieves the data from our server initially.
-This means that we can update the bus timetable as and when it chagnes, or if we have any errors in the data that we've collected.
+This means that we can update the bus timetable as and when it changes, or if we have any errors in the data that we've collected.

+## Getting going

+You'll need npm, then install Cordova and Ionic, and set up emulation ([as per the Ionic getting started guide](http://ionicframework.com/getting-started/)).

+    npm install -g cordova ionic
+    ionic platform add ios
+    ionic build ios

+ Then you can kick off an iOS emulation:  `ionic emulate ios`

+ Or just fire it up in the browser: `ionic serve`